rickwelch/rickwelch.github.io/JSON_Example_Project.md

 + Description of project
     - simple project with 4 digitial inputs and 4 outputs
-    - simplified amalgam of other projects
+    - currently in use for hydroponic tomatoes
 + Hardware Description
 + Clone and setup
 + How the UI works